HaidarAliN/E-learning-Hub-Frontend/README.md

       measurementId: "G-C2NDK0ST7D",
     };
     ```
-Go to BaseUrl.js file in src/services/BaseUrl.js, and change the ip adress in the base URl acording to your ip address (in my case i am using the domain of my webserver)
+Go to BaseUrl.js file in src/services/BaseUrl.js, and change the IP address in the base URL according to your IP address (in my case I am using the domain of my webserver)

 To run the application, run the following command:
 ```sh